craigmcc/cityteam-checkins/INSTALLATION.md

 **CLOUD NETWORK**

-The *Application* and *Database* components are installed in a shared environment that is accessible via the Internet.
+The *Application* and *Database* environments are installed in a shared service provider's system that is accessible via the Internet.
 This environment could be a "private cloud" managed and operated solely for CityTeam, or a shared environment on a "public cloud" network.
 Checkin locations require only a web browser.

 Advantages:
 * Can support all CityTeam Facilities with a single installation.